Quetzal-1-CubeSat-Team/quetzal1-hardware/ADCS/README.md

 ### Passive Magnetic Attitude Control

 The ADCS was developed in-house, and it included a passive control system based on a previous mission by a different team: [Colorado Student Space Weather Experiment (CSSWE)](https://lasp.colorado.edu/home/csswe/).
-Quetzal-1’s ADCS used a [K&J Magnetics D84](https://www.kjmagnetics.com/proddetail.asp?prod=D84) cylindrical magnet (with 0.74  $A \cdot m^2$ magnetic moment) to align the satellite to Earth’s magnetic field and two hysteresis rods, located on mutually orthogonal axes, to stabilize its rotation.
+Quetzal-1’s ADCS used a cylindrical magnet ([K&J Magnetics, Cat.
+No. D84](https://www.kjmagnetics.com/proddetail.asp?prod=D84)) (with a measured 0.74  $A \cdot m^2$ magnetic moment) to align the satellite to Earth’s magnetic field and two hysteresis rods, located on mutually orthogonal axes, to stabilize its rotation [[1]](#user-content-references).

 ### Attitude Determination

-For attitude determination, Quetzal-1's ADCS included an [Adafruit Breakout Board for the BNO055 Inertial Measurement Unit](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor) (IMU), which includes 3-axis accelerometer, gyroscope and magnetometer, as well as a temperature sensor.
-The accelerometer, however, was flown powered off as linear acceleration data while in free fall was deemed of little value on orbit.
+For attitude determination, Quetzal-1's ADCS included an [Adafruit Breakout Board](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor) for an Inertial Measurement Unit (IMU) ([Bosch, Cat.
+No. BNO055](https://cdn-learn.adafruit.com/assets/assets/000/036/832/original/BST_BNO055_DS000_14.pdf)), which includes a 3-axis accelerometer, gyroscope and magnetometer, as well as a temperature sensor.
+The accelerometer, however, was flown powered off as linear acceleration data while in free fall was deemed of little value on orbit [[1]](#user-content-references).

-Additionally, 12 photodiodes [(Vishay TEMD6010FX01)](https://www.vishay.com/en/product/81308/) were implemented as Sun sensors, two on each face of the satellite (for redundancy).
-The selected photodiodes were digitized via a voltage divider and an Analog-to-Digital Converter (ADC) [(Texas Instruments ADC128D818)](https://www.ti.com/product/ADC128D818).
-All sensors were sampled and controlled by a [Microchip ATMEGA328P](https://www.microchip.com/en-us/product/ATmega328P) microcontroller on the ADCS PCB.
+Additionally, 12 photodiodes ([Vishay, Cat.
+No. TEMD6010FX01](https://www.vishay.com/en/product/81308/)) were implemented as Sun sensors, two on each face of the satellite (for redundancy).
+The selected photodiodes were digitized via a voltage divider and an Analog-to-Digital Converter (ADC) ([Texas Instruments, Cat.
+No. ADC128D818](https://www.ti.com/product/ADC128D818)).
+All sensors were sampled and controlled by a microcontroller ([Microchip, Cat.
+No. ATMEGA328P](https://www.microchip.com/en-us/product/ATmega328P)) on the ADCS PCB [[1]](#user-content-references).

-The attitude determination algorithm was based on the SVD method proposed by [(Markley, 1987)](https://www.researchgate.net/publication/243753921_Attitude_Determination_Using_Vector_Observations_and_the_Singular_Value_Decomposition) and was performed on the ground ex post facto.
+The attitude determination algorithm was based on the SVD method proposed by [[2]](#user-content-references) and was performed on the ground ex post facto.

+---
+:information_source: Further information regarding a component selection rationale, in-orbit performance results and an in-depth analysis of this system's behaviour is provided in [[1]](#user-content-references).

+---

-## Elecrical Design Specifics
+## Electrical Design Specifics

 ### PCB Stackup